Lake Como Wedding Timeline: How Many Hours of Photography Do You Really Need?

 That does not mean you cannot take photos at midday.
 It just means the timeline should be realistic.

-For the most romantic and cinematic portraits, try to leave time later in the day for:
+For the most romantic and cinematic portraits, try to leave time later in the day for boat photos, couple portraits by the lake, garden portraits, a short golden hour session or a quiet moment before dinner.

 Even 10 to 15 minutes of beautiful light can make a big difference in your final gallery.